China to put growth before reform ambitions amid slowdown fear

 But potentially disruptive changes, such as lifting capital controls, may fall behind growth-friendly reforms such as changes to spur private investment in state firms and public projects, the insiders said.

-“China should not loosen capital controls quickly and yuan internationalization must be based on market demand and economic development,” said a former policy adviser to the central bank.
+“China should not loosen capital controls quickly and yuan internationalisation must be based on market demand and economic development,” said a former policy adviser to the central bank.

 Cai Fang, vice head of the Chinese Academy of Social Sciences, a top government think-tank, told a recent forum that he expected annual potential growth to dip to 6.2 percent in 2016-2020 if China failed to unleash new growth drivers.